YVR - MNL

 The average price of all round-trip flights from Vancouver Intl Airport to Manila clicked on KAYAK for each day over the last 12 months.

-When flying from Vancouver to Manila, you should consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
-For your return to Vancouver, you’ll find the best rates on Mondays and the most expensive ones on Sundays.
+When flying from Vancouver to Manila, you should consider leaving on a Monday and avoid Fridays if you are looking for the best rates.
+For your return to Vancouver, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Vancouver Intl Airport to Manila?